Zetaphor/ovrt-helper/README.md

 ```

 This function is called if [`ovrt.setupLogging`](#setup-logging) was used to overried the windows logging outputs. `message` is a string that contains the contents of any calls to `console.log`.

+## Notes

+* When using Virtual Desktop with Chrome remote debugger: It seems that after a while of taking the headset off VD returns control of the audio device to the PC.
+It also appears to be suspending input from SteamVR, which makes the OVRT functions no longer bound to the window object on a reload in the Chrome debugger.
+The fix is to just put on the headset and reload the page.
+This seems to happen even if the "suspend input on idle" setting is disabled in SteamVR.